EllenBrandell/wolf_parasitology/README.md

 Noninvasive genetic methods are a growing field and may provide a safer, cheaper, and easier way to monitor wildlife populations.
 The goal of this model is to better understand how environmental conditions impact the probability that a scat is successfully genotyped.

 # Cestode model
-The goal of this model is to explain associations between More to come here.
+The goal of this model is to explain associations between wolf social and biological characteristics and parasite infections.
+More to come here.